Kuys-System-Solutions/aling-jackies-pos/README.md

 ### Guide

 Both servers need to be active at the same time for the application to function as a whole.

+The frontend and backend communicate using an API whose endpoints are defined in `app.py`.
+Ideally, this API should be as REST-like as possible (statelessness, use of appropriate HTTP methods like PUT/PATCH for updates, DELETE for deletions, POST for additions, etc.).

+Refer to `./server/testing.http` for API endpoint testing.
+Use tools like cURL, Postman, or REST Client (recommended) to test non-GET HTTP methods.

+Refer to `./client/src/App.jsx` to see app routes.
+Routing between pages hasn't been implemented yet.